Ontario and Canada Legal Rights Explained

 (a) Overview

-While middle-class taxpayers happily conceal income as though it were a national sport and small retailers double-book their way to PST and GST tax fraud with only the rare risk of audit or investigation (and the even rarer risk of provincial or federal non-criminal prosecution) welfare recipients face ongoing and constant investigation to a degree unparalleled by any identifiable class of people except (in recent years) sex offenders.
+While middle-class taxpayers happily conceal income as though it were a national sport and small retailers double-book their way to PST and GST tax fraud with only the rare risk of audit or investigation (and the even rarer risk of provincial or federal non-criminal prosecution) welfare recipients face ongoing and constant investigation to a degree unparalleled by any identifiable class of people, with the exception of penetentiary inmates.

 Some have hoped that the advent of the Canadian Charter of Rights and Freedoms, with its constitutional protections of privacy, against self-incrimination and against unreasonable search and seizure would have changed this situation.
 However these hopes have proven unfounded.
 The reality that the poor are effectively compelled by the financial reality of their poverty to disclose intimate financial and personal details of their lives has not softened the hearts of the judiciary.
 Nor has it dissuaded the pens of legislators - who have so greatly facilitated the ability of investigators to intrude into the private affairs of recipients that there is no detectable remaining area of personal information unshielded from their prying eyes (nor from its use in fraud prosecutions).

-As will be seen below, a further insidious aspect of this already significant degradation of privacy and self-incrimination rights is the role of the "eligibility review officer" (ERO) whereby the pretext of "eligibility" assessment is in reality used to facilitate search and seizure powers for criminal fraud investigative purposes - thus circumventing Charter protections.
-These duplicitous powers are further bolstered by free-standing "obstruction" offences located in the Ontario Works Act, effectively criminalizing non-compliance with ERO demands and investigations by recipients and third parties alike.
+As will be seen below, a further insidious aspect of this already significant degradation of privacy and self-incrimination rights is the role of the "eligibility review officer" (ERO) whereby the pretext of administrative "eligibility" assessment is in reality used to facilitate search and seizure powers for criminal fraud investigative purposes - thus circumventing Charter protections.
+These duplicitous powers are further bolstered by free-standing "obstruction" offences located in the Ontario Works Act, rendering non-compliance with ERO demands and investigations by recipients and third parties alike (that is, their assertion of Charter privacy rights) a prosecutable offence.

 Of course, this is not to say that all welfare claimants are saints and do not commit fraud - but it is to point out that the mastery of the duties of a welfare applicant/recipient is not a simple matter.
 As Mr Justice Archie Campbell J said while reviewing a ruling of the (then) Social Assistance Review Board respecting the General Regulation under the (then) General Welfare Assistance (GWA) Act, Kerr v Metro Toronto 4 OR (3d) 430 (Div Ct):